liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 reduce temporary tensors inside the rematerialized custom backward replay, or confirm that the excess is NPU allocator peak behavior.

+The internal stage-memory diagnostic shows that the retained replay state, not the reverse-step temporary tensors, dominates this peak.
+In the first backward chunk, `replay_states_and_divergence` raises current memory from `1033.2446 MiB` to `8363.3804 MiB` with peak `8377.5488 MiB`; the subsequent reverse adjoint loop peaks at `8444.6533 MiB`, only about `70 MiB` higher.
+The existing `state_cache_stride=2` path is not a solution for the full 40-shot case because it moves the state storage into forward boundary caches and peaks at `30316.6626 MiB` during forward.
+Therefore the next viable optimization is a new block-local reverse replay design that stores only a small local state window during backward without creating large forward boundary caches.

 Do not use full `torch.autograd.profiler` as the next step for this route.
 Observed-pressure short gates can be numerically invalid, while finite `nt=3000` and even tiny synthetic-energy profiler runs were too slow on the